anhassan/SalesForce-Marketing-Cloud-To-S3-using-Bash/README.md

     a.
 Upon failure, the script retries for the provided number of allowed retries - the retries are based on exponential backoff, after every failure the time after which the retry occurs is increased by 30 sec * number of retry attempt
     b. if after the provided number of retries, the object is not downloaded the script errors out telling whether the last retry failed because of partial download (% download mentioned in the error) or either because the download never got started due network congestion/issues etc
 7. For better security, the username and password for the SFMC user is read from a separate config file in the script and therefore the values are not hardcoded
-8. The solution should also accommodate backfilling - the process of filling in missing data from the past

 ```bash
 echo "SFMC Object Download Script Started........."